-The current numerical study is based on only one clog structure, shown in Figure 1(a).
+The current numerical study is based on only one clog structure, shown in Figure 1a.
 The key features of the clog structure that influence the solidification are its porosity, size, and volume fraction of the open pores/channels.
-The exact mechanism through which the clog structure and its features depend on the alloy/process conditions, such as the cast steel grades, pre-treatment of the melt, and the type and amount of NMIs is still not clear.
+The exact mechanism through which the clog structure and its features depend on the alloy/process conditions, such as the cast steel grades, pretreatment of the melt, and the type and amount of NMIs is still not clear.
 A study of the clog structure and its dependency on the steel grade and other process conditions would be an interesting subject for future research.
 Moreover, a study of the mechanical strength of the clog structure, which withstands the impact of the melt flow (and prevents fragmentation), would be another interesting subject.
 Clog growth and fragmentation are two sides of the same process and exert mutual balance.
-According to the modeling results shown in Figures 6-8, the clog structure must have sufficient mechanical strength to withstand the melt flow (prone to fragmentation), an open-channel region with sufficient thickness will never develop before the solidification occurs.
+According to the modeling results shown in Figure 6-8, the clog structure must have sufficient mechanical strength to withstand the melt flow before it is stabilized by solidification.
+If the mechanical strength of the clog structure is too low (prone to fragmentation), an openchannel region with sufficient thickness will never develop before the solidification occurs.
 Again, the mechanical strength of the clog would depend on the alloy/process conditions as well.